ternaris/marv-robotics/docs/config.rst

 nodes
 ^^^^^
 List of nodes made available within this collection under the name following the column, which is also the name of the function the node is created from.
+When listing colums or filters are added, the given extractor function run for all the collection's datasets.
+For this to be quick, all node output used in listing colums and filters must be readily available.
+Therefore all nodes listed in the configuration are persisted in the store.
+For a node to be persisted it needs to define a message schema.
+See :ref:`tutorial_declare_image_node` for an example.

 Example: